 These assets can be brand new or second hand, and may be imported.

 Things that are not capital items may include:

-G10 (and G11) require you to separately report your capital and non-capital purchases.
+G10 (and G11) require you to report your capital and non-capital purchases separately.
 If you already record these purchases separately in your records, use this existing breakdown to fill in the G10 (and G11) boxes.

 If you do not record capital and non-capital purchases separately and your annual turnover is expected to be less than $1 million, then:

-For more information about tax invoices, refer to Tax invoices and GST credits (NAT 12358).
+information, refer to Valid tax invoices and GST credits

 Non-capital purchases may include: